 TIN number (taxpayer identification number) and TIN matching are concepts you need to know when filing a U.S. federal tax return, information return with the IRS, or claiming a refund.
 TIN numbers are also used for other purposes that require an identifier number.

 This article isn’t intended to give you tax or legal advice.
-Consult your CPA or attorney and read IRS instructions for TIN numbers, including application procedures, tax laws, and TIN matching on the U.S. federal government Internal Revenue Service website at irs.gov
+Consult your CPA or attorney and read IRS instructions for TIN numbers, including application procedures, tax laws, and TIN matching, on the U.S. federal government Internal Revenue Service website at irs.gov.

 What is a TIN?

-A TIN (taxpayer identification number) is a nine-digit number issued by the IRS (Internal Revenue Service) or the Social Security Administration (for a Social Security number) to use on U.S. federal income tax return and other IRS forms.
+A TIN (taxpayer identification number) is a nine-digit number issued by the IRS (Internal Revenue Service) or the Social Security Administration (for a Social Security number) to use on U.S. federal income tax returns and other IRS forms.
 A TIN number is used by other entities like financial institutions as an identification number for opening a bank account.

 What Types of TINs are Used by the IRS?